sondosaabed/Taskaty/README.md

 A complete Android app that can assist users in managing their tasks, realistic and provides real service to users.

 ## Demo
+- To be honset, I forgot about this repo being an assignmnet and I got really involved in making updates after the deadline!
+- This demo is the one that I submitted earlier but after submission I wanted to make CRUD functionality
+- Because when I learn new technology I usually do that to get familier
+- In the next section find a demo of the updated project.
+But you can also use this vedio for grading I guess.
+- Note: this app is functional but I still want to update on it (On delete

 <div align=center>